-We study the behaviors of bacterial pathogens during chronic infections, specifically how they adapt to the host environment and how they interact with other co-inhabiting microbes and host cells to form unique ecological niches that evade immune clearance and resist stressors such as antibiotics.
+We study the behaviors of bacterial pathogens during polymicrobial infections, specifically how they interact with the host and other co-inhabiting microbes to form unique ecological niches that evade immune clearance and resist stressors such as antibiotics.

 Research

 Bacteria, similar to higher animals, exhibit remarkable versatility by altering their behaviors in different environments.
-While microbiologists typically study bacteria under simple lab conditions, our knowledge of bacterial physiology in their natural habitats (e.g. humans, soils) is limited.
-Our lab is dedicated to using various state-of-the-art approaches to unravel how bacterial pathogens behave in the human body.
-By characterizing the in-situ physiology of opportunistic pathogens (such as Pseudomonas aeruginosa), we aim to provide molecular insights into developing new therapeutics (such as antisense therapy) to combat challenging bacterial infections.
+While microbiologists often study bacteria under standard lab conditions, our knowledge of bacterial functions in their natural habitats (e.g. humans, soils) is limited.
+Our lab is dedicated to using various state-of-the-art approaches to unravel how bacterial pathogens (such as Pseudomonas aeruginosa) behave during polymicrobial infection in the human host.

 By directly examining bacterial gene expression in clinical samples, we have begun to understand P. aeruginosa physiology in humans.
 We discovered a key small regulatory RNA called SicX, which plays a critical role in orchestrating the transition between bacterial chronic persistence and acute exacerbation.
-Leveraging information of bacterial gene expression within human hosts, we can better understand how P. aeruginosa responds to host environmental cues and changes lifestyles accordingly.
+Leveraging information on bacterial gene expression within human hosts, we can better understand how P. aeruginosa modulates its behaviors during infection and identify clinically relevant targets for therapeutic intervention.
 Building upon this discovery, our lab focuses on addressing several major questions:

 How does SicX sRNA govern bacterial chronic or acute infection?